JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 ---
 layout: post
-title: Sumerian concierge with facial recognition
+title: Sumerian host with facial and emotion recognition

 ---